 W.D.
 Fard also taught his disciples to believe in cycles of time.
 He taught them that Heaven and Hell were allegorical.
 He taught them to believe in reincarnation or the transmigration of souls.
 He taught them that there were prophets after Muḥammad.
 He taught them a tripartite profession of faith.
 And he taught them the belief in a race of infidels, devils, and demons.
 All of these teachings are similar to those shared by the Ghulāt Shiites with the one difference that the devils, for the so-called Ghulāt, were not a race but rather anyone outside their sect.
 After all, W.D.
 Fard also spoke about black devils and admitted that whites could be Muslims.

 In light of this evidence, it could be argued that the teachings of W.D.
-Fard, Elijah Muḥammad, and the A black nationalist sect of Islam founded in Detroit 1930.are a radical Western religious expression of radical Eastern religious ideas: the doctrines shared by the Ghulāt, the semi-Ghulāt, and associated fringe and derivative groups, namely, the Alevis, the Bektashis, the ‘Alawi-Nusayris, the Qizilbash/Kizilbash, the Mufawwidah, the Ahl-i Haqq or ‘Ali-Ilahis, the Çepni or Takhtaji, the Shabak, the Bajwan, the Ibrahimiyyah, the Safawiyyah, the Sarliyyah-Kakaiyyah, the Druze, the Shaykhis, the Babis, and the Baha’i.
-If one studies A black nationalist sect of Islam founded in Detroit 1930.doctrine with only knowledge of normative or orthodox Islam, the teachings of W.D.
+Fard, Elijah Muḥammad, and the Nation of Islam are a radical Western religious expression of radical Eastern religious ideas: the doctrines shared by the Ghulāt, the semi-Ghulāt, and associated fringe and derivative groups, namely, the Alevis, the Bektashis, the ‘Alawi-Nusayris, the Qizilbash/Kizilbash, the Mufawwidah, the Ahl-i Haqq or ‘Ali-Ilahis, the Çepni or Takhtaji, the Shabak, the Bajwan, the Ibrahimiyyah, the Safawiyyah, the Sarliyyah-Kakaiyyah, the Druze, the Shaykhis, the Babis, and the Baha’i.
+If one studies Nation of Islam doctrine with only knowledge of normative or orthodox Islam, the teachings of W.D.
 Fard, as conveyed by Elijah Muḥammad, do not completely fit the mold.
-However, if one studies the teachings of the A black nationalist sect of Islam founded in Detroit 1930.with a full understanding of so-called Ghulāt Shiism and its associated sects, it seem to fit the pattern relatively well.
+However, if one studies the teachings of the Nation of Islam with a full understanding of so-called Ghulāt Shiism and its associated sects, it seem to fit the pattern relatively well.

 Objections and Counter Objections

 Critics may claim that the evidence presented does not support the thesis that the Twelve Imams mentioned in the teachings of W.D.
-Fard, Elijah Muḥammad, and the A black nationalist sect of Islam founded in Detroit 1930.are the Twelve Imams of Twelver Shiism.
+Fard, Elijah Muḥammad, and the Nation of Islam are the Twelve Imams of Twelver Shiism.
 They most certainly are not.
 They find their theological roots in the Twelve Imams of so-called Ghulāt Shiism.
 The fact that W.D.
 Fard, Elijah Muḥammad, and Malcolm X often referred to them as “Scientists,” “Leaders,” and “Elders” does not demonstrate that they were not the Twelve Imams of the Extremist Shiites.

-There was a tendency in the A black nationalist sect of Islam founded in Detroit 1930.to use English instead of Arabic terminology: “temples” instead of “mosques” and “scientists” instead of “Imams,” “leaders,” and “scholars.”
+There was a tendency in the Nation of Islam to use English instead of Arabic terminology: “temples” instead of “mosques” and “scientists” instead of “Imams,” “leaders,” and “scholars.”
 However, the fact that W.D.
 Fard and Elijah Muḥammad referred to them as Twelve Imams is telling, particularly during a period of time in which many English speakers were unfamiliar with basic Arabic and Islamic terminology.

 What is more, the fact that W.D.
 Fard described his place of prayer as a temple, as opposed to a mosque, does not suggest that he was ignorant of Islam.
 On the contrary, it suggests that he came from a Shiite background.
 After all, many Shia groups do not prefer to call their places of worship “mosques.”
 They tend to prefer the words Ḥusayniyyah, markaz, and jāmi‘.
-The Shia also do not refer to their shuyukh, scholars and elders, as Imams, and likewise, the A black nationalist sect of Islam founded in Detroit 1930.uses the term “ministers.”
+The Shia also do not refer to their shuyukh, scholars and elders, as Imams, and likewise, the Nation of Islam uses the term “ministers.”

 Critics may claim that the Twelve Major Imams of W.D.
-Fard, Elijah Muḥammad, and the A black nationalist sect of Islam founded in Detroit 1930.are black men, that they exist contemporaneously while the Twelve Shiite Imams lived in successive generations, and that there are always twelve in existence at one time, while there is only one Shiite Imam who is the Lord of the Age at any one time.
+Fard, Elijah Muḥammad, and the Nation of Islam are black men, that they exist contemporaneously while the Twelve Shiite Imams lived in successive generations, and that there are always twelve in existence at one time, while there is only one Shiite Imam who is the Lord of the Age at any one time.

 The claim that the Twelve Imams of W.D.
-Fard, Elijah Muḥammad, and the A black nationalist sect of Islam founded in Detroit 1930.cannot be connected to the Twelve Imams of the Ghulāt Shiites due to the fact that they were black is not sound.
+Fard, Elijah Muḥammad, and the Nation of Islam cannot be connected to the Twelve Imams of the Ghulāt Shiites due to the fact that they were black is not sound.
 As far as W.D.
 Fard was concerned, there were only two races: the white and the black.
 Consequently, anyone who was not white, namely of European ancestry, was considered black.
 Hence, if the Twelve Imams were Arabs, or anything other than European, they were people of color in the mind of W.D.
 Fard.

 Amina Inloes claims that the seventh Imam, Musa al-Kazim, was 50% African, that the eighth Imam, ‘Ali al-Rida was 75% African, that the minth Imam, Muḥammad al-Taqi was 88% African, that the tenth Imam, ‘Ali al-Naqi, was 94% African, that the eleventh Imam, Ḥasan al-Askari was 97% African while the twelfth Imam, Muḥammad al-Mahdi was 98.4% African.